- How much does adding a teenager to your car insurance policy cost?

 How do you decide which parent covers a teen after a divorce?

 If your teenager is split relatively evenly between two houses regarding living and driving, both parents’ vehicle insurance policies should include their child.
-But at the very least, a teenager should be covered by the car insurance policy of the parent with whom they spend the most time driving.
+Car insurance follows the car, not the driver, so the teen should be listed on any policy that includes a car the teen will drive.

 Can you add a stepchild to your auto insurance?

-Stepchildren can be added to your auto insurance policy: Most insurers allow you to add anyone who lives in your household as a driver to your auto policy, Yoshizawa says.
+Stepchildren can be added to your auto insurance policy: Most insurers allow you to add anyone who lives in your household as a driver to your auto policy.

-Can a grandparent add a grandchild to their car insurance?
+Can a grandparent add a teen to their car insurance?

 If your grandchildren live with you and regularly drive your vehicle, they can be added to your policy.
-If your grandchild only uses your car occasionally, they may be covered under a permissive use policy, which allows grandchildren to borrow the vehicle and be added as a driver.
+If your grandchild only uses your car occasionally, they may be covered as a permissive user, covering anyone you allow to drive your car now and then.

-If your grandchild uses your car but has his or her own auto insurance policy, their auto insurance coverage will be secondary and you will be the first one held liable for claims.
+If your grandchild uses your car but has their own auto insurance policy, their auto insurance coverage will be secondary, and you will be the first one held liable for claims.

-Final thoughts: Car insurance cost with a teenager
+Final thoughts: Car insurance cost for a teenager

 Adding a teenager to your car insurance will increase your cost, but there are some things you can do to make it less painful: Shop around, ask about discounts and teach your teen about good driving habits.